paulknewton/pi-tank-watcher/README.md

 I was so impressed by the libraries in python than I wrote it up in a separate page [here](GRAPHS.md).

 ## Connecting an external sump pump
-The Pi monitors the sump pump under my house, as it switches on and off and fills the rainwater tank.
-This is described here.
+The Pi also monitors the sump pump under my house using a custom sump pump controller that I built.
+This switches a sump pump on and off based on the water-levels under my house, and uses this to fill the rainwater tank.
+This is described in detail [here](PUMP.md).

 That's about it!
 Now you are good to go!
 Check your water levels.
 Use water responsibly.